digital-ai/release-integration-sdk-workshop/part-1/lab-1-run-hello-world.md

 Go to the [Installed plugins](http://localhost:5516/#/pluginManager) section of the Plugin Manager page in Release.

 Press the **Upload** button in the upper right corner and browse to the `build` directory of the `release-integration-template-python` project.
-The plugin jar takes the name of the project, for example `release-integration-template-python-1.0.0.jar`.
+The plugin jar takes the name of the project specified in `project.properties`, for example `publisher-release-target-integration-0.0.1.jar`.
 Select this file and press **Upload**.

 In order to activate the plugin, we need to restart the Release server.